-PARENTS/COMPANION CHECKLIST WHILE ATTENDING A GLOBAL JUNIOR GOLF EVENT
+PARENTS/COMPANION CHECKLIST WHILE ATTENDING A GLOBAL JUNIOR GOLF & GLOBALJUNIORGOLF12 EVENT

-- Is a parent or companion allowed to caddie at a GJG Event?
+1. Is a parent or companion allowed to caddie at a GJG Tour and 23golfleague 54 hole Event?

-- Parents or companions are not allowed to caddie for a player during the entire tournament and during the official practice round.
+- Parents or companions are not allowed to caddie for a player during a 54 hole (23golfleague, GJG Tour, U16 & U14) the entire tournament.
+UPDATE: during the official practice round caddying is allowed!

 - A parent/companion is not allowed to give any advice to a player in any golf related topic.
 Hence conversation with the player should be limited to mere necessities.
 If necessary, it would be very polite to make other people around hear and understand the conversation in order to avoid misinterpretations.

-- How can a parent or companion interact during the tournament or official practice round with a player?
+3. How can a parent or companion interact during the tournament of a 54 hole event with a player?
 What are parents/companions allowed to do during the tournament and official practice rounds?

 - Assist pace of play and position themselves in the driving zone to be a forecaddie.
 Hand signals are allowed and welcome to indicate whether the ball is found.
 The parent/companion is more than welcome to